Creative Writing ProgramIn the Department of English

 Director, Professor Michael Burke

-Advisory Committee: Professors Michael Burke and Debra Spark; Associate Professor Adrian Blevins; Assistant Professors Sarah Braunstein and Arisa White
+Advisory Committee: Professors Adrian Blevins, Michael Burke, and Debra Spark; Assistant Professors Sarah Braunstein and Arisa White; Faculty Fellow Mark Mayer

 Requirements for the Minor in Creative Writing

 The minor consists of seven courses total: four writing workshops and three courses in literature.